lona-web-org/lona/doc/content/tutorial/02-html/index.rst

 Returning HTML
 ~~~~~~~~~~~~~~

-This example returns a HTML tree, showing it once and exiting
+This example returns an HTML tree, showing it once and exiting
 ``View.handle_request()``.

 .. image:: example-1.gif